ianallannz/vote/blog/that-not-being-on-social-media-thing.md

 &nbsp;

-I've felt this way for a long time now, it's not just the severe division it's creating, and the depression and anxiety, but it's **the opportunity cost of all this needless distraction**.
+I've felt this way for a long time now, it's not just the severe division it's creating, and the depression and anxiety and loneliness, but it's **the opportunity cost of all this needless distraction**.

 This video pitch from four years ago is still resonating: